DavidMorton/macbook12-audio-driver/info/notes.md

 The enums at the top of hda_auto_parser.h seem to have something to do with what the pin configurations are.

-Following the thread to AC_PAR_PIN_CAP (0x0c), it seems that maybe these (at the top if hda_local.h) are the definitions of what each bit does in the pincfg?
+Following the thread to AC_PAR_PIN_CAP (0x0c), it seems that maybe these (at the top if hda_verbs.h) are the definitions of what each bit does in the pincfg?

 hda_proc.c has a print_pin_caps method that seems to detail this somehow?
 It calls param_read...
 This param_read maps to snd_hdac_read_parm_uncached (hdac_device.c).
 This, in turn, uses snd_hdac_regmap_encode_verb (hda_regmap.h)...